CMU-SoftwareDesignforDS-Team/AutoVehicles/Docs/Model/FinalReport.md

 * Insights Derived from the Model:<br>
-From the model coefficients below, we can see that the top 3 influence variables are x5, x6, and x1 which represent ProvingGround, AvImpact, and FamiliarityTech.<br>
+From the model coefficients below, we can see that the top 3 influence variables are x5, x6, and x1 which represent ProvingGround, AvImpact, and FamiliarityTech.<br><br>
 Specifically,<br>
 Variable: x5_Disapprove [ProvingGround]<br>
 Coefficient: -1.985329<br>